 Besides, considering that the shortfall amount might amount to thousand of Rand, this is not bad.
 In addition to gap plan covering for a shortfall, they also cater for medical cover shortfalls.

-However, dependent on the gap cover you take, you could also be getting covered for co-payments or deposits relating to hospitalisation, co-payments, as a result of not using the chosen provider and co-payments as a result of costs that exceed your limits.
+However, dependent on the plan you take, you could also be getting covered for co-payments or deposits relating to hospitalisation, co-payments, as a result of not using the chosen provider and co-payments as a result of costs that exceed your limits.

 Gap cover pays the policyholder directly.
 You must then use this money to pay the bills.
 The main disparity between this claim and the one sent to your medical cover is that for this one you have to prove how much the health cover paid out.

-We highly recommend Zestlife for Gap cover in South Africa.
+We highly recommend Zestlife for medical aid members in South Africa.

-Apply for a Gap Cover Quote.
+Apply for a Personal Quote.
 Just fill in and send the form.
 It’s FREE!